ivanishantilal/splitsecond-mvp/README.md

 ---

 ## Example Use Case
 A group of friends finishes dinner at a restaurant.
 One user starts a split session, nearby friends join the group, the receipt is scanned, each person selects what they consumed, and the app calculates exact owed amounts.
-The payer is identified, settlement instructions are generated, and payment is confirmed with biometric authentication.
+The payer is identified, settlement instructions are generated, and the payment is completed through a structured, app-guided settlement flow with biometric authentication.

 ---